hdrhbbu1/www/content/articles/2017/08/postmortem-the-machine/index.md

 Why shutter The Machine?
 What I experienced throughout most of 2015 was a perfect storm, designed to take us down from every angle: apathy from potential donors, internal frustration over priorities and scheduling, we had a touch of it all.
 Like the quote above illustrates, it can be tough to wriggle free of apathy's grasp: at home, in your workplace, and most difficult of all, the wider world.

 I felt as though I'd worked for years on a grand vision only to see it discounted by those who I thought were the most understanding and supportive.
 And amid that turmoil, I decided to cut existing losses and move on.
+Do I consistently have thoughts about where and when I could've done better?
+Absolutely.
+But I also realize that, according to Inc.com, [96 percent of businesses will fail within 10 years.](https://www.inc.com/bill-carmody/why-96-of-businesses-fail-within-10-years.html) It's sobering yet empowering knowledge after a major failure.

 Will I return to the airwaves?
 Perhaps.
 For now, I see this as a childhood dream delayed, not yet denied.
 My hearing has been severely affected over the last year by [Ehlers-Danlos Syndrome](/tags/ehlers-danlos-syndrome/), and as a result, I've lost a lot of confidence as an audio engineer.
 But my desire to share compelling stories is present as ever, so regardless of the medium, I will continue to write, speak, and hopefully, broadcast for you in the future.